So you’re pregnant, with a toddler (or several kids) in tow. First of all, HUGE congratulations on your second (or third!) pregnancy!

 Whatever you can do to make your life as easy as possible, take advantage of it.

 I love finding ways to wear my kiddos out that involve me not having to move.
+When you’re pregnant with a toddler or multiple kids, it is crucial!

 Here are a few things I’ve done when I’m pregnant (or sick) and I don’t have the energy to move, but my little ones do.